Fang3/RCourseraRepProject/PA1_template.md

-### title: "Reproducible Research: Peer Assessment 1"
+### Title: "Reproducible Research: Peer Assessment 1"

 ## Loading and preprocessing the data